 Celebrate International Observe the Moon Night on October 1!

-One day each year, everyone on Earth is invited to observe and learn about the Moon together, and to celebrate the cultural and personal connections we all have with Earth’s nearest neighbor.
-Everyone, everywhere can participate, and anyone, anywhere can host an International Observe the Moon Night event.
+One day each year, everyone on Earth is invited to observe and learn about the Moon together and to celebrate the cultural and personal connections we all have with Earth’s nearest neighbor.
+Everyone, everywhere, can participate, and anyone, anywhere, can host an International Observe the Moon Night event.
 Events range in size from small backyard gatherings to festivals with hundreds of participants.
-Hosts can tailor their events to match their available resources and expertise, and the needs and interests of their communities.
+Hosts can tailor their events to match their available resources and expertise, as well as the needs and interests of their communities.

 Preview for this year's International Observe the Moon Night Moon map - download the full resolution copy here.